ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 #### Publishing messages to the NATS server

-Once connected, publishing is accomplished via one of the below three methods.
+Once connected, publishing is accomplished via one of the below two methods.

 1. Publish with the subject and the message content.
 ```ballerina